 Sold in a set of two, these bed pillows offer top-class sleeping comfort, especially when sleeping on your side.
 They are made using premium quality materials for a luxurious and comfortable experience.

-The fill consists of 100% virgin polyester that gives you an optimal comfort level.
+The fill consists of 100% virgin polyester, giving you optimal comfort.
 As a result, you get a fluffy, odorless, and light side sleeping pillow.
 Highly recommended by Amazon, these King and Queen size pillows can help you attain a restful night’s sleep for years.

 9. Handua Premium Adjustable Bamboo Pillows